Case File: Joseph Force Crater - 626DMNY

 Circumstances of Disappearance

 Crater traveled to New York City again on August 3 and stayed at the 5th Avenue apartment he owned with his wife.
-Crater reportedly spent two hours in his office during the morning hours of August 6.
+He reportedly spent two hours in his office during the morning hours of August 6.
 He removed several files in locked briefcases and brought the papers back to his residence.
 Crater's assistant told authorities that his employer cashed $5,000 worth of checks later in the day before dismissing him.

 Crater purchased one ticket for the Broadway performance of Dancing Partner at the Belasco Theater later that night.
 He arrived at Billy Has' Chophouse on West 45th Street during the evening hours and met his friend, attorney William Klein.
 Showgirl Sally Lou Ritz, was also at the restaurant.
 Witnesses stated that Crater departed from the restaurant at approximately 21.10, which was after the start time of the play he planned to attend.
 Crater hailed a taxi on West 45th Street and disappeared.
 He has never been heard from again.